 Planning Your Visit

-Discovering or rediscovering nature and wildlife has played a big part of many people’s lockdown life.
-We are asking people to Leave no trace.
+Discovering or rediscovering nature, wildlife and heritage is a big part of enjoying a trip to Dartmoor.
+When you come, we ask you to Leave no trace.
 Give nature space.

-We know that most people want to help us protect this special environment and it’s important to leave no trace of your visit.
-That way when you go, nature comes back and reclaims the space you left, making room for us all to share this special landscape.
+We know most people want to protect this special environment and it’s important to leave no trace of your visit.
+That way when you go, nature comes back and reclaims the space you left, making room for us all to share this incredible landscape.

 Where to start

-We recommend starting your trip at one of our award-winning Visitor Centres at Princetown, Postbridge and Haytor.
-Our friendly and knowledgeable, local staff can assist with making the most of your time on Dartmoor.
+We recommend starting your trip at one of our Visitor Centres at Princetown, Postbridge and Haytor.
+Our friendly and knowledgeable staff can help you make the most of your time on Dartmoor.

-Wide, spectacular open vistas are a Dartmoor specialty but there is so much more to do here!
+Wide, spectacular open vistas are a Dartmoor speciality but there is much more to see and do!
 Whether it’s a gentle stroll, an exhilarating mountain bike ride or a visit to a castle - discover walking options, activities and places on your Dartmoor doorstep.

-With so much to see and do you will want to spend more time here.
 To book accommodation, campsites or find a good place to eat see Visit Dartmoor.
-Always book ahead, as it gets very busy.

 Car parks and toilets